SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ### Install the AsyncAPI Generator

 Now that we've defined the architecture for our use case in the Event Portal we're ready to write some code!
-But we don't want to have to write everything from scatch so we're going to use the [AsyncAPI Generator](https://github.com/asyncapi/generator)
+But we don't want to have to write everything from scratch, so we're going to use the [AsyncAPI Generator](https://github.com/asyncapi/generator)

 In order to use the AsyncAPI Generator we first need to install the CLI.

-If you have the prequisites installed as defined earlier in the "What You'll Need" section you should be able to pop open your terminal and use the command below to install the CLI.
+If you have the prerequisites installed as defined earlier in the "What You'll Need" section you should be able to pop open your terminal and use the command below to install the CLI.

 ```bash
 npm install -g @asyncapi/generator